akbareza/simpleLibrary/README.md

 Additionally, there is an option to reset the book list to its initial state, removing any applied filter and sort settings.

-### `Update Function`
+### Update Function
-To update a book, select option 3 from the menu and enter the book ISBN when prompted.
-Then, enter the updated book information when prompted.
+To update a book, select option `[3]` from the menu.
+You could choose the book that you would be updated by enter the index of the book.
+Next, the program will show you the information of the fields of book and you could choose the information.

-### `Delete Function`
+### Delete Function
-To delete a book, select option 4 from the menu and enter the book ISBN when prompted.
+To delete a book, select option `[4]` from the menu and enter the book ISBN when prompted.

 ### Contact
 If you have any questions or feedback, please contact me at akbarezamuhammad10@gmail.com.